GAM-team/GAM/docs/Chrome-Policies.md

     DISALLOW: Prevent the user from using Android apps from untrusted sources.
     ALLOW: Allow the user to use Android apps from untrusted sources.

-chrome.users.VirtualMachinesBackupRestoreUiAllowed: Linux virtual machine backup and restore (BETA).
+chrome.users.VirtualMachinesBackupRestoreUiAllowed: Linux virtual machine backup and restore.
   virtualMachinesBackupRestoreUiAllowed: TYPE_BOOL
     true: Enable Linux virtual machine backup and restore.
     false: Disable Linux virtual machine backup and restore.